 In Module E, students are introduced to dictation and transcription.
 Emphasis is also placed on correspondence and mail processing, health information management and the medical facility environment.
-Students will identify disability income insurance and legal issues affecting insurance claims.
-Students study essential medical terminology, build on keyboarding and word processing skills, as well as skills to operate in an electronic health record, and learn the self-directed job search by learning how to set their own career goals.
+Students will also become familiar with disability income insurance and legal issues affecting insurance claims.
+Students study essential medical terminology, build on keyboarding and word processing skills, as well as skills to operate in an electronic health record, and learn self-directed job search by learning how to set their own career goals.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: HCIN Lecture Hours: 40 Lab Hours: 40
+Prerequisites: HCIN Lecture Hours: 40.0; Lab Hours: 40.0

-Module F - Patient Care and Computerized Practice Management Procedures 6.0 Quarter Credits Module F emphasizes computerized practice management, including file maintenance, patient records, bookkeeping and insurance.
+Module F - Patient Care and Computerized Practice Management Procedures

+Module F emphasizes computerized practice management, including file maintenance, patient records, bookkeeping and insurance.
 Students will learn the health insurance claim form and managed care systems.
 Hospital billing is introduced this module.
 Students will also learn about the history of the healthcare industry and the Medical Assisting Profession.
 In addition, students continue to build basic techniques for taking patients vital signs.
 Students study essential medical terminology, build on keyboarding and word processing skills, as well as skills to operate in an electronic health record, and learn self-directed job search process.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisites: HCIN Lecture Hours: 40; Lab Hours: 40 approved facility.
-This course is 200 hours of supervised, practical, in-service experience in a medical office or clinic in which the student practices direct application of all administrative functions of the medical administrative assistant, Prerequisite: HCIN, modules A through F Lecture Hours: 0 Lab Hours: 0 Externship Hours: 200
+Prerequisites: HCIN Lecture Hours: 40.0; Lab Hours: 40.0